SackRica/CRC1stProject/README.md

 ## Chosen

 We chose to work with python, namely with the networkx library.
 The entire library can be seen <a href="https://networkx.github.io/documentation/networkx-1.9/reference/index.html">here</a>.
+However, some of the results were taking to much time so we also used Igraph on R and Matlab to plot the graphs.

 ### Reference List
 * <a href="https://networkx.github.io/documentation/networkx-1.9/reference/introduction.html"><b>Introduction</b></a>